Home » Autism Awareness Month Activities for Students, Corporate Teams & Families

 A simple yet powerful way to participate in autism awareness month activities is to wear blue, the official color representing autism acceptance.
 Encourage your family members to wear blue shirts, accessories, or even blue face paint to school, work, or while running errands.
 This small gesture can spark conversations and serve as a visual reminder to promote acceptance and understanding for autistic individuals.

-Play with sensory toys and tools that help
+Play with sensory toys and tools

 Sensory Kit